 (g) In addition to making a declaration under this subdivision, a competent adult may delegate parental powers under section 524.5-211 or may nominate a guardian under sections 524.5-101 to 524.5-502.

-A person receiving services under this chapter has the right to receive proper care and treatment, best adapted, according to contemporary professional standards, to rendering further supervision unnecessary.
-The treatment facility shall devise a written program plan for each person which describes in behavioral terms the case problems, the precise goals, including the expected period of time for treatment, and the specific measures to be employed.
-Each plan shall be reviewed at least quarterly to determine progress toward the goals, and to modify the program plan as necessary.
-The program plan shall be devised and reviewed with the designated agency and with the patient.
-The clinical record shall reflect the program plan review.
+A patient receiving services under this chapter has the right to receive proper care and treatment, best adapted, according to contemporary professional standards, to rendering further supervision unnecessary.
+The treatment facility, state-operated treatment program, or community-based treatment program shall devise a written treatment plan for each patient which describes in behavioral terms the case problems, the precise goals, including the expected period of time for treatment, and the specific measures to be employed.
+The development and review of treatment plans must be conducted as required under the license or certification of the treatment facility, state-operated treatment program, or community-based treatment program.
+If there are no review requirements under the license or certification, the treatment plan must be reviewed quarterly.
+The treatment plan shall be devised and reviewed with the designated agency and with the patient.
+The clinical record shall reflect the treatment plan review.
 If the designated agency or the patient does not participate in the planning and review, the clinical record shall include reasons for nonparticipation and the plans for future involvement.
-The commissioner shall monitor the program plan and review process for regional centers to insure compliance with the provisions of this subdivision.
+The commissioner shall monitor the treatment plan and review process for state-operated treatment programs to ensure compliance with the provisions of this subdivision.

 A patient has the right to access to personal medical records.
 Notwithstanding the provisions of section 144.292, every person subject to a proceeding or receiving services pursuant to this chapter and the patient's attorney shall have complete access to all medical records relevant to the person's commitment.
 A provider may require an attorney to provide evidence of representation of the patient or an authorization signed by the patient.